 Like Aragorn, King David’s mighty men knew how to stand firm.
 Once, Eleazar stood his ground and struck down the Philistines till his hand grew tired and froze to the sword.
 (2 Samuel 29:10).
 And Shammah took his stand in the middle of a lentil field and defended it, striking down the enemy Philistines (2 Samuel 23:11–12).

 Standing firm is a familiar theme in Scripture.
-In Philippians 4:1, Paul tells us, “Therefore, stand firm in the Lord in this way, dear friends!”
+The Apostle Paul tells us,

 In this instance, to stand firm (in Greek steko) means to persist or persevere in godliness and morally correct behavior or thinking, (i.e. righteousness) and in one’s fellowship with the Lord.